twangodev/cca/src/AP-United-States-Government-and-Politics/Notes/chapter-1.md

-# 1: American Government and Politics The Stories of Our Nation
+# 1 - American Government and Politics: The Stories of Our Nation

 ## 1.1 The Fight for Students’ Rights